 Some of the things I’m interested in are:

-education and literacy, travel, linguistics (Mande languages), Islamic studies, history, language learning (particularly Spanish, French, and Arabic), camping, writing, West Africa, Mediterranean Europe, agriculture, cooking, notebooks, podcasts, Wikipedia, fantasy novels, walking, coasts and mountains, photography, iOS, and the environment.
+education and literacy, travel, linguistics (Mande languages), Islamic studies, history, surfing, the van life, language learning (particularly Spanish, French, and Arabic), camping, writing, West Africa, Mediterranean Europe, agriculture, cooking, notebooks, podcasts, Wikipedia, fantasy novels, walking, coasts and mountains, photography, iOS, and the environment.

 Why Among the Stones?